SciFin-Team/SciFin/README.md

 ## Contributing

-The package written tries to follow the style guide for Python code [PEP8](https://www.python.org/dev/peps/pep-0008/).
-If you find any part of the code unclear, please let me know.
+The package tries to follow the style guide for Python code [PEP8](https://www.python.org/dev/peps/pep-0008/).
+If you find any part of the code unclear or departing from this style, please let me know.
 As for docstrings, the format we try to follow here is given by the [numpy doc style](https://numpydoc.readthedocs.io/en/latest/format.html).

-It is strongly advised to have a fair knowledge of Python, or at least a strong motivation to learn, and recommanded to read the following [Python3 Tutorial](https://www.python-course.eu/python3_course.php) before contributing to the project.
+It is strongly advised to have a fair knowledge of Python to contribute, at least a strong motivation to learn, and recommanded to read the following [Python3 Tutorial](https://www.python-course.eu/python3_course.php) before joining the project.

+To know more about the (evolving) rules that make the project self-consistent and eases interaction between contributors, please refer to details in the [Contributing](https://github.com/SciFin-Team/SciFin/blob/master/CONTRIBUTING) file.

 ## Credits

 All the development up to now has been done by Fabien Nugier.
+New contributors will join soon.

 ## License